James Hudson Taylor IV Inspires Asian Christians to Exert Significance, Drawing from Daniel's Example

 On November 2 at the Second Impact Asia Alliance Summit held in Indonesia, Rev. James Hudson Taylor IV, the president of China Evangelical Seminary and the great-great grandson of James Hudson Taylor, the founder of the China Inland Mission (or OMF International), delivered a sermon titled "From Success to Significance" to over 350 church and Christian leaders.
 He prompted the audience to reflect on influential figures in the Bible, sharing the story of Daniel to elucidate the factors by which Daniel became a person of influence.

-Rev. Jamie said, "I am a student of history.
+Rev. Taylor said, "I am a student of history.
 To my limited knowledge, in human history, there should be no other person comparable to Daniel."
 Explaining further, he highlighted how Daniel traversed through different eras, from Nebuchadnezzar to his son and then his grandson, and subsequently through the Medo-Persian reigns, spanning a total of five dynasties.
 He continued by saying, "I believe in human history; no one else has covered such a long period and been used by God in different eras."

 The pastor shared the factors of Daniel's significance from seven perspectives.